 Declaring Concentration

-Admission into the Healthcare Administration concentration requires a 3.0 cumulative GPA or higher, academic good standing, and successful completion of the following: chemistry and biology as listed in the admission requirements; ARE 1150 Principles of Applied and Resource Economics or ECON 1201 Principles of Microeconomics or ECON 1202 Principles of Macroeconomics; and MATH 1070Q Mathematics for Business and Economics or MATH 1131Q Calculus I.
+Admission into the Healthcare Administration concentration requires a 3.0 cumulative GPA or higher, academic good standing, and successful completion of 1000 level chemistry course with lab; BIOL 1107 Principles of Biology I; ARE 1150 Principles of Applied and Resource Economics or ECON 1201 Principles of Microeconomics or ECON 1202 Principles of Macroeconomics; and MATH 1070Q Mathematics for Business and Economics or MATH 1131Q Calculus I.

-To satisfy the general education requirements for information literacy competency, Allied Health Sciences majors must meet the University’s entrance expectations.
-To satisfy the general education requirement for writing in the major, Allied Health Sciences students must pass the writing in the major course as indicated by concentration.
-To satisfy the Environmental Literacy competency, students may complete the requirement as either a GER, Elective, AH major or Related cognate course.
+To satisfy the Common Curriculum requirements for information literacy competency, Allied Health Sciences majors must meet the University’s entrance expectations.
+To satisfy the Common Curriculum requirement for writing in the major, Allied Health Sciences students must pass the writing in the major course as indicated by concentration.

 Requirements